Three Farthings <<-- : -->> The Penny-Halfpenny

 The next year all denominations were re-designed with a more deep-cut portrait and revised inscription.
 A few 1954 pennies were struck for trial purposes to test the new dies, and all should have been melted down.
 However, a single copy has unofficially survived to become another of the classic British rarities.
 I believe that it was originally found in circulation.

 Striking of pennies for circulation restarted in 1961, and ran through in enormous numbers to 1967.
 The alloy used was the low tin alloy used in 1944.
-The date 1967 was used after that year to satisfy the large demand for the coin, mainly speculation.
+The date 1967 was used after that year to satisfy the large demand for the coin, mainly created by speculators.
 The reverse design was similar to that of George VI, with a lighthouse to the left of Britannia, but with round beads rather than teeth at the edge.

 The final issue before decimalisation was a proof version dated 1970 (that is a bit of a misnomer as I believe that the 1970 Proof set was minted a few years after decimalisation).